The PDF rulebook version can be found at: http://www.hrkc.com/rules

 3.8.1 Rainouts work as follows and may not be used as a dropped race if points are not awarded:

-NO Heat Races completed – No points are awarded.
-Race day may be rescheduled and entry fees are carried over to the next race.
+NO Heat Races completed – No points are awarded, entry fees are carried over to the next race, the Date is considered a Non-Event.

-Heat Races started but not completed – Board of Directors discretion to either complete the Heat Races at the next scheduled race event with the winners of rescheduled Heat Races receiving the win for the rescheduled event OR rescheduling of the entire race day event.
+Heat Races started but not completed – Board of Directors discretion to either complete the Heat Races at the next scheduled race event with the winners of rescheduled Heat Races receiving the win for the rescheduled event OR rescheduling of the entire race day event, the original Date is considered a Non-Event.

 Heat Races completed but no Feature Races Completed – Race event is considered complete with points awarded based on Heat Race results.